Starting an LLC in Missouri

 Step 3: File the Missouri LLC Articles of Organization

-You will need to file the Articles of Organization with the Secretary of State.
+The Articles of Organization must be filed with the Secretary of State.
 This application can be submitted online or by mail.
 The appropriate filing fees must accompany all submissions.
 The forms must include the following information:

 - LLC name